 On the 1st April 2018, the Authority's Adults and Communities Department entered into a mandatory pooled budget arrangement under Section 75 of the NHS Act 2006 with NHS West Leicestershire Clinical Commissioning Group and NHS East Leicestershire and Rutland Clinical Commissioning Group.
 The Better Care Fund enables local authorities and the NHS to jointly plan and deliver local health and social care services.
+During 2022/23 the Clinical Commissioning Groups were replaced by the NHS Leicester, Leicestershire and Rutland Integrated Care Board.
 Leicestershire County Council acts as the host to the arrangement but not all expenditure incurred by the pool is passed through the Authority's ledger.
-The following memorandum account shows gross expenditure of £76.7m (2020/21 £70.3m) and gross income of £76.7m (2020/21 £70.3m).
+The following memorandum account reflects the actual funding and expenditure values which have gone through each partner's ledger.
+In total the pooled budget had gross expenditure of £73m (21/22 £76.7m) and gross income of £73m (21/22 £76.7m).

-2020/21 2021/22

-£m £m
+2021/22 £m 2022/23 £m

-Income

-(48.7) Clinical Commissioning Groups (55.1)

-(17.2) Improved Better Care Fund Grant (17.2)

-(4.4) Disabled Facilities Grant (4.4)
+Funding Provided to the Pooled Budget

+(21.6) Leicestershire County Council (24.1)

+(55.1) Integrated Care Board (48.9)

-(70.3) Total (76.7)
+(76.7) Total (73.0)

-Expenditure
+Expenditure Met from the Pooled Budget

-49.2 Leicestershire County Council Managed Schemes 54.7
+59.1 Leicestershire County Council 52.7

-16.7 Clinical Commissioning Groups Managed Schemes 17.6

-4.4 Disabled Facilities Grant 4.4
+17.6 Integrated Care Board 20.3

-70.3 Total 76.7
+76.7 Total 73.0

 0.0 Net Position on the Pooled Budget 0.0